noefp/easy_gdb/README.md

-Just placing the expression files in the `expression_data` directory will enable the expression tools.
+Also, just by placing the expression files in the `expression_data` directory will make available those datasets in the expression tools.

-Now, to customize the visualization methods in the Expression Viewer it is posible to edit the values of the variable `$positions` in the `easyGDB_conf.php` file.
-Set the value of any tool to 0 to disable it, and to 1 or any number greater than 1 to enabled it and set the order in which they will appear in the graphical interface, starting for 1 on top of the output page and adding below the next visualization methods as the values increase.
+Now, to customize the visualization methods in the Expression Viewer it is possible to edit the values of the variable `$positions` in the `easyGDB_conf.php` file.
+Set the value of any tool to 0 to disable it, and to 1 or any number greater than 1 to enable it and set the order in which they will appear in the graphical interface, starting for 1 on top of the output page and adding below the next visualization methods as the values increase.

 ```
 // Expression tools order: 0 for not shown, >=1 to setup the order